 #24 Set Off on a Downtown Indianapolis Tour

-We have highlighted the best downtown Indianapolis attractions – and because of their close proximity, it is easy to create your own self-guided walking tour to the top Indy sights.
+Exploring on foot is one of the best ways to get acquainted with downtown Indy.
+We have highlighted the best downtown Indianapolis attractions.
+Because of their close proximity, it is easy to create your own self-guided walking tour to the top Indy sights.

 That said, visitors can also download a Self-Guided Walking Tour that provides useful step-by-step directions, site information and fun trivia questions.
+For a more personal introduction, we recommend joining a local guide who leads the way on an informative and fun 1.5-hour tour.
+Get the details!

-Fun Things To Do: Indianapolis Districts
+Things To Do in Indianapolis Districts

 Exploring the many distinct districts is one of the fun things to do in Indianapolis, Indiana.
 We are highlighting the top Indy neighborhoods to discover while on a trip to the city.

-#25 Fountain Square: Funky Neighborhood
+#25 Fountain Square

 The fun and funky Fountain Square neighborhood is a top destination for Indy visitors.
 The neighborhood dates to the 1870s and is an enclave for creativity and entertainment.